microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Win.md

 # User experience <a name="experience"></a>

-To start the 'Unified Labeling Support Tool', simply type the following command in a PowerShell command window and press enter:
+To start the 'Unified Labeling Support Tool', simply type the following command in a PowerShell window and press enter:

 ```
 UnifiedLabelingSupportTool